Roses, water-lilies, and meadow flowers are among the many beautiful blooms to see during summer. Here are some of the highlights.

 - Wildflowers growing among the tall grasses in the sunny meadow areas in the south part of the garden.

 - Aquatic plants, including water-lilies, spatterdock, duckweed, and watermeal, the world’s smallest flowering plant, growing in the garden’s pond.

 - The shady forest habitat, one of the quietest, coolest spots in the city during the summer.
-Many of the trees are older than the garden itself, which was founded in 1911.

-The Native Flora Garden is also prime spot for wildlife.
+The Native Flora Garden is also a prime spot for wildlife.
 Butterflies, bees, and wasps of all kinds are drawn to the meadow plants, and birds—including ducks and great blue herons—love the pond.